 - Parts distribution is impacted by driver shortages

-- Limited number of technicians to do the work
+- A limited number of technicians to do the work

 - Hard to find qualified technicians to hire

-- More older cars on the road which also need repairs
+- More older cars on the road also need repairs

 - Increased frustration during an already stressful time.